A Thermodynamic Model for Thermomigration in Metals

 In H transport modelling \cite{ZHANG2022}, the heat of transport, $Q^*$, has been used as a phenomenological term to capture thermomigration.
-The heat of transport is defined as the flow of heat entering through a region to maintain isothermal conditions if a unit of mass leaves the region in equilibrium \cite{DEMIREL2002}.
-Mathematically, it is the ratio of heat and matter fluxes, $Q^*=(\boldsymbol{J}_{\mathrm{q}}/\bar{\boldsymbol{J}}_{\mathrm{H}})_{\nabla T=0}$, where $\boldsymbol{J}_{\mathrm{q}}$ is the heat flux and $\bar{\boldsymbol{J}}_{\mathrm{H}}$ is the matter flux.
 Zhang et al. \cite{ZHANG2022} presented a modified chemical potential-based model for H transport in Ni alloys under temperature and hydrostatic stress gradients; the H flux was given by $\bar{\boldsymbol{J}}_{\mathrm{H}}=-\frac{D_{\mathrm{L}}\bar{C}_{\mathrm{L}}}{RT}\left(-V_{\mathrm{L}}\nabla\sigma_{\mathrm{H}}+\frac{Q^*}{T}\nabla T+RT\nabla\ln{\theta_{\mathrm{L}}}\right)$, where $D_{\mathrm{L}}$ is H diffusivity.
 Gradients of temperature, stress, and lattice H concentration were treated as explicit driving forces for diffusion.
 In Longhurst's model \cite{LONGHURST1985}, the chemical potential and temperature gradients were treated as distinct driving forces, which is peculiar, given that the chemical potential is clearly a function of temperature.
-Here, we argue that these independent driving forces should emerge naturally from a holistic description of the H chemical potential, such that $\bar{\boldsymbol{J}}_{\mathrm{H}}=-\frac{D_{\mathrm{L}}\bar{C}_{\mathrm{L}}}{RT}\nabla\mu$ is an adequate description.
-Note that in this paper, experimental and theoretical results are considered in steady state, so that the inherent constraint of thermodynamic equilibrium associated with $\mu$ is consistent with our chosen transport model.
-From Equation (\ref{mu}), we may write the chemical potential gradient as a function of the spatially varying fields as
+Here, we use our holistic description of the H chemical potential to derive an expression for $Q^*$.
+From irreversible thermodynamics \cite{ONSAGER1931I,ONSAGER1931II}, we write coupled equations for hydrogen flux, $\boldsymbol{\bar{J}}_{\mathrm{H}}$, and heat flux, ${\boldsymbol{J}}_{\mathrm{q}}$, as